About Easy Mindfulness for Everyone

 You are free to arrive, linger, leave, and return — or not return at all.

-The material is designed to respect your autonomy and intelligence, and to leave decisions in your hands.
+The material is designed to respect your autonomy, and to leave decisions in your hands.

 A Note on Traditions and Influence

-The language and perspective of EM4E are informed by many sources — including mindfulness traditions, contemplative philosophy, lived experience, and years of observing how people actually meet difficulty in their daily lives.
+The language and perspective of EM4E are informed by many sources — including mindfulness traditions, contemplative philosophy, lived experience, and years of observing how people actually meet difficulty in daily life.

 No single tradition is presented as authoritative here.